nolanlawson/cordova-plugin-sqlite-2/README.md

 File dir = getContext().getFilesDir();
 ```

-On iOS, it's in the `NSLibraryDirectory` under `LocalDatabase/`, accessed natively via:
+On iOS, it's in the `NSLibraryDirectory` under `LocalDatabase/` (ala [the original SQLite Plugin](https://github.com/litehelpers/Cordova-sqlite-storage/issues/430)).
+It can be accessed natively via:

 ```objective-c
 NSString *dir = [